Gr1nns/Fake_Brain/Docs/04_current_results.md

 # Current Results

-At its current stage, the project focuses on early experimentation and validation of artificial neural signal generation concepts.
+At the moment, the project focuses on early experimentation and validation of artificial neural signal generation concepts.

 Initial results include:
 - Preliminary signal generation experiments